mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 He sipped some of the water and sat up, motioning to the magistrate for the cloth.
 The magistrate handed it over and he put it behind his head.

-"How are you feeling, Fajro?"
+"How are you feeling, Fajro?" asked the magistrate.

 "I'll be ok."